uesteibar/reviewer-lottery/README.md

 **Why on pull_request_target?**

-By running this action on `pull_request_target` we enable this aciton to be performed on PRs opened by users with readonly access to the repo, for example those by Dependabot.
+By running this action on `pull_request_target` we enable this action to be performed on PRs opened by users with readonly access to the repo, for example those by Dependabot.